-6.7.
-Direct Supervision

-The supervising physician is physically present with the resident during the key portions of the patient interaction.
+- 6.7.
+Direct Supervision - The supervising physician is physically present with the resident during the key portions of the patient interaction. - 6.7.a.
+PGY-1 residents must initially be supervised directly, only as described in the above definition.
+(Core) - 6.7.a.1.
+The program must define those physician tasks for which PGY-1 residents must be supervised directly until they have demonstrated competence as defined by the program director, and must maintain records of such demonstrations of competence.
+(Core)

-The supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.

-6.7.a.
-PGY-1 residents must initially be supervised directly, only as described in the above definition. ^(Core)

-6.7.b.
-When residents are supervised directly through telecommunication technology, the supervising physician and the resident must interact with each other, and with the patient, when applicable, to solicit the key elements related to the encounter, and agree upon the significant findings and plan of action, including components of radiation treatment planning. ^(Core)